 If your question isn't here, send an email.
 A real person replies, usually within a day.

-Your friend runs Fugue in front of their Subsonic server and generates a ticket.
+Your friend runs a small bridge, Fugue, in front of their Subsonic server and generates a ticket.
 You paste it into Moosic.
-A direct end-to-end encrypted QUIC connection opens between the two of you — no relay, no exposed ports, no account anywhere.
+A direct end-to-end encrypted QUIC connection opens between the two of you: no relay, no exposed ports, no account anywhere.
 You browse their library as if it were another server.

 Not yet.
 During this phase of development the source stays closed.
 We may reconsider opening it later once the player stabilizes.

 Partially.
-Cached metadata and cover art stay available offline, but streams need a live connection to your server.
+Cached metadata and cover art stay available offline, and downloaded podcast episodes plus anything synced to an iPod or DAP play without a connection.
+Music streams need a live connection to your server.
 No local file playback.

 Drop a .wsz file from the old skin archives onto Moosic's retro window.
 It gets unzipped, the sprite sheet parsed, and baked into the GPU texture atlas at startup.
 Most classic skins work without modification.